kohesive/elasticsearch-data-import-handler/README.md

 ```
 {
     "sparkMaster": "local[N]",
-    "sources": { ... }
+    "sources": {
+        # ...
     }
+}
 ```

 Where `N` is the number of partitions you wish to run.
 Since this is the Spark master setting, some people might try connecting to a Spark cluster using the setting.
 It just might work!

+### Memory Issues

+If you run out of memory you can set the Java VM parameters via the `KOHESIVE_ES_DIH_OPTS` environment variable before running the `kohesive-es-dih` script.
+For example, to set it to 2G: `-Xmx2g`

 ### TODOs